dmanusrex/swimcam/README.md

 ## How it works

-1. On the main system launch SwimCamMaster.
+1. On the main system launch SwimCamMaster from the master directory
-2. In a separate window launch the starter_simulator
+2. In a separate window launch the simulator from the simulator directory
 3. Launch the camera system (see ![NOTES](NOTES)) for examples
 4. Play the stream with any media player (VLC, etc)